Our Curriculum

 Reading

-Every day in Reception we have a 20 minute phonics lesson and each lesson comprises of four parts:
+At Albrighton we have invested in the phonics scheme, 'Success for All' from Fisher Family Trust.
+Every day in Reception we have a 25 minute phonics lesson and each lesson comprises of four parts:

 Once pupils have started learning the first set of phonemes, we begin to send phonic reading books home (usually about 2 weeks after your child has started school).
 Please help your child to read at home as much as possible.
 It's not just books that are important; street signs, cereal packets, maps, magazines and leaflets all make up a range of incidental reading material that we see in every day life.

-On the first Friday of term, we will send home a bedtime book for you to share with your child and a phonics card that your child can talk to you about and explain the sounds they have started learning.
+During the second week, we will send home a bedtime book for you to share with your child and a phonics card that your child can talk to you about and explain the sounds they have started learning.

 Writing